 Exam Resources Clinic Resources

 -UWorld -UpToDate (esp phone app)

 -Anki decks -Online MedEd

 -Amboss -Pocket Medicine

 -Step Up to Medicine -MDCalc

 -Online MedEd -Turkey Book

 -First Aid for Step 2 -USPSTF Guidelines

 -NBME Practice Exams -Scut sheets

+-Aquifer practice cases

 - Really use the inpatient portion to work on your notes, they love comprehensive notes in IM and it will give you a great chance to practice critical thinking.
-Know USPSTF guidelines for your patients in clinic. - For your patients with interesting presentations/pathologies, research and present on that topic to your team frequently (1x/week). - This is the highest yield rotation in terms of experience and knowledge growth.
+Know USPSTF guidelines for your patients in clinic. - For your patients with interesting presentations/pathologies, research and present on that topic to your team frequently (1x/week).
+Citing a scoring method or clinical trial will make you look smart and doesn't require much extra effort. - This is the highest yield rotation in terms of experience and knowledge growth.
 Make the most of it. - Take ownership of your patients, build rapport, read about them, come up with your own assessment/plan and present it with confidence. - If you are new to the game, use a template for morning pre-rounds so you don't forget stuff to look up on the chart or ask your patient before rounds, and a template for admits.
 Know the workup and treatment for common inpatient issues (AKI, fever, etc).
 Outpatient is like family medicine. - Show up early to give yourself plenty of time to round on your patients and prepare your presentations.
 Take the time to go back to see your patients multiple times throughout the day.
 Always be willing to pitch in and help with anything.
 Be a team player, know your patients the best of anyone on the team (clinically and personally).
 Take initiative to call all the consults for your patients. - Study for the final exam during your outpatient weeks your inpatient weeks will likely be very busy. - Ace the case presentation and invest in learning this early, communicating about pts is key in this rotation.
 Best advice I got on giving OCPs was to be concise and only report what you think is the most pertinent information.
 It shows you are thinking about the case and also cuts down time on rounding!
-If attending wants to know something else, they can always ask. - Read a lot about your patients (cliche, I know), but you'll never know what information you'll retain from reading about past diagnostic workup and treatments, sometimes it helped me to even think of things to suggest in my own A/P! - Being a self sufficient learner who brings knowledge to the team is far more important than always having the right plan.
-Overly long presentations will not impress your team--you should have all the data, but it does not all need to be presented immediately and people can ask you questions for more details if need be. - To get honors, have a good plan, be specific about dosing, integrate social situation of patient into plan, cite a study in your plan if relevant and if your attendings seem to like it.
-Pocket medicine tells you what to do for workup and also will have citations for studies that provide the evidence, so you can look them up through those references.
+If attending wants to know something else, they can always ask. - Read a lot about your patients (cliche, I know), but you'll never know what information you'll retain from reading about past diagnostic workup and treatments, sometimes it helped me to even think of things to suggest in my own A/P! - Being a self sufficient learner who brings knowledge to the team is far more important than

+- always having the right plan.
+Overly long presentations will not impress your team--you should have all the data, but it does not all need to be presented immediately. - To get honors, have a good plan, be specific about dosing, integrate social situation of patient into plan, cite a study in your plan if relevant and if your attendings seem to like it.
+Pocket medicine tells you what to do for workup and also will have citations for studies that provide the evidence, so you can look them up through those references. - Have a broad differential and be ready to speak to why you think specific things are more or less likely based on the labs and physical exam.
+Go the extra mile and be active on updating families and coordinating with social work etc. Use this rotation to really take responsibility for your patients.